melbehchach/ft_transcendence/README.md

 npm run start:dev
 ```

-## Running with Docker
+### Running with Docker

-To run the application with Docker, use this:
+To run the application with Docker, set the `backend_host` env in `/fronetend/.env.local` to the right value then use this:

 ```bash
 docker-compose up --build